-Vision Quest month 4: an unexpected conclusion
+Vision Quest month 4: Shaking things up

 So, I was supposed to write my 4th and final post for the Vision Quest coaching certification by the end of January...
 Except that this transformative experience was not done with me by then, not even close...
 In fact, it had a lot more in store for me, and it's only now, a month and a half later, (and after almost 2 weeks in bed...) that the journey is finally complete.